Free Website Content - What Is Software Piracy

 End User Piracy -

-Using multiple copies of a single software package on several
+Using multiple copies of a single software package on

-different systems or distributing registered or licensed
+several different systems or distributing registered

-used.
-Hacking into the software and disabling the copy protection,
+the software is used.
+Hacking into the software and

 Reseller Piracy -

-Reseller piracy occurs when an unscrupulous reseller distributes
+Reseller piracy occurs when an unscrupulous reseller

-customers; this includes preloading systems with software
+to different customers; this includes preloading systems

-without providing original manuals & diskettes.
-Reseller
+with software without providing original manuals &

-piracy also occurs when resellers knowingly sell counterfeit
+diskettes.
+Reseller piracy also occurs when resellers

-versions of software to unsuspecting customers.
+knowingly sell counterfeit versions of software to unsuspecting

 Indications of reseller piracy are multiple users with

-the same serial number, lack of original documentation or
+the same serial number, lack of original documentation

-an incomplete set, and non-matching documentation.
+or an incomplete set, and non-matching documentation.

 Trademark/Trade Name Infringement